Kensington and Chelsea

 Frequently Asked Questions

-How much Section 106 money has Kensington and Chelsea collected?
+How much unspent Section 106 money does Kensington and Chelsea hold?

 Does Kensington and Chelsea charge CIL?